Our Freedom: Then and Now logo

 For more information and any questions, you have about the project, please get in touch with Helen Johnston at helen@thekirkgate.com or phone 01900 829966.

 Our Freedom: Then and Now is part of a £2 million national creative programme marking the 80th anniversary of the end of the Second World War.
-Supported by the UK Government through Arts Council England, the Future Arts Centres and Libraries Connected initiative will see 60 arts centres and libraries across Britain present community-led projects exploring the legacy of VE Day and VJ Day.
+Supported by the UK Government through Arts Council England, the Future Arts Centres and Libraries Connected initiative, 60 arts centres and libraries across Britain presented community-led projects exploring the legacy of VE Day and VJ Day.

 Our Freedom funders logos